 Dr. Fancher’s inquiries planted the seed for a concept that has shaped UC Davis’ approach to training the next generation of physicians: Improving access to care for all requires an intentional effort to recruit and train physicians who will provide culturally humble primary care where it is needed most.

-A decade and a half later, UC Davis’ TEACH Program—through which care to the underserved is provided at the Sacramento County Community Clinic the school staffs with medical students, residents and faculty—has served the diverse needs of Sacramento and the surrounding community.
+A decade and a half later, UC Davis’ TEACH Program—where care to the underserved is provided at the Sacramento County Health Center the school staffs with medical students, residents and faculty—has served the diverse needs of Sacramento and the surrounding community.